 The Judges may also award additional prizes that cannot be entered for directly, including:

 Any entry which spent less than £500k in total should indicate so on the entry.
 This prize can be awarded to either a category winner or a worthy short-listed entry.

 The Grand Prix

-The Grand Prix is chosen solely from the winners of the six main entry categories.
+The Grand Prix is chosen solely from the winners of the five main entry categories.